-The following MAOs with Medicare contracts in effect on or before January 1, 2015, and a minimum enrollment of 500 members are required to report Baseline HOS in 2016:
+The following MAOs and other organization types with Medicare contracts in effect on or before January 1, 2016 are required to report Baseline HOS in 2017, provided that they have a minimum enrollment of 500 members as of February 1, 2017:

-- All coordinated care plans, PFFS contracts and MSA contracts. - Section 1876 cost contracts, even if they are closed for enrollment. - Employer/union only contracts. - Medicare Medicaid Plans (MMP).
+- All MAOs, including all coordinated care plans, PFFS contracts, and MSA contracts. - Section 1876 Cost contracts even if they are closed for enrollment. - Employer/union only contracts. - Medicare Medicaid Plans (MMPs).

-MAOs that administered a HOS Baseline Survey in 2014 are required to administer the HOS Follow-Up Survey in 2016.
+All MAOs and organization types that reported a Cohort 18 Baseline Survey in 2015 are required to administer a Cohort 18 Follow-Up Survey in 2017.